 ** GWSS faculty HIGHLY recommend students take both BISGWS 302 & 303.
 If a student completes both BISGWS 302 and BISGWS 303, 5 credits from these courses can be applied toward the student's GWSS coursework requirement.

 School of Interdisciplinary Arts & Sciences (IAS) Requirements & Policies

 Interdisciplinary Practice & Reflection (IPR)

-Students must complete the IPR requirement.
+The IPR requirement can be completed through elective credits or it can overlap with major coursework.
 Students might consider speaking to an IAS advisor or GWSS faculty coordinator for suggestions of IPR options particularly suited to the major.